 - Parent chats

-- Parent/Caregiver sessions: (toilet learning, circle of security, guest speakers, etc.)
+- Parent/Caregiver sessions: (toilet learning, Circle of Security Parenting, guest speakers, and so much more.)

-Like & Follow us on the Huron EarlyON Facebook or Huron EarlyON Instagram pages for daily songs and activity ideas, creative fun, parent information, community resources and our most current program information.
+Like & Follow us on the Huron EarlyON Facebook or Huron EarlyON Instagram pages for daily songs and activity ideas, creative fun, parent information, community resources, and our most current program information.
+Ask your EarlyON Facilitator about our YouTube Channel.

 Growing Together, Early Learning Resource Program